 Frequently Asked Questions

-Is a JavaScript challenge the same as a CAPTCHA?
+Is a JavaScript challenge the same as CAPTCHA?

 Will a JS challenge stop all fraud?

-If misapplied, they can block or delay legitimate crawlers and users.
-Configure allowlists, monitor Core Web Vitals, and scope challenges to risky paths or traffic segments rather than every asset.
+Misconfigured challenges can block or delay legitimate crawlers and users, which hurts indexing and conversion tracking.
+Use allowlists for known bots, monitor Core Web Vitals, and scope challenges to risky paths or traffic segments instead of every static asset on the site.